ck37/ck37/README.md

 ### Hi, I'm Chris 👋

 I am a postdoctoral fellow in [biomedical informatics](https://dbmi.hms.harvard.edu/) at Harvard Medical School, with a PhD in biostatistics from UC Berkeley.
-I also provide data science consulting services from time to time.

 - 🌱 My three dissertation projects are: